-Student Name Grade Parent/Guardian Name The best way to reach me is email phone Student □ I have completed the Online Learning I Readiness Rubric.
-I need support in the following areas: □ I agree to check my school email at least twice a week to be informed abo out my education. $\hfill\Box$ I agree to maintain a study schedule and spend at least hours a wee k on each online course. □ I agree to keep up with assignments, test ts, and quizzes. □ I agree to communicate with my instruct tor regularly and whenever I have e a problem. □ Other Parent/Guardian $\ \square$ My child has access to a computer with internet connection at home. ☐ I can arrange for my child to have regular library, community center, or other local library. • rnet connection at the local ☐ I request the school provide a computer child's school day because I do not hav 0 1 ☐ I acknowledge and understand that state testing.
-Failure to have my student test mea □ I agree to support my child's success in online learning by ☐ Checking and responding to em nails from the school □ Setting up a study space □ Monitoring their progress Helping maintain their study sc hedule Encouraging them to communic question or a problem. ate with the mentor and instructor or whenever they have a We acknowledge that we have reviewed the is agreement together and unders tand our responsibilities.
-Student Date Parent Date School Representative Date
+Student Name Grade Parent/Guardian Name The best way to reach me is email phone Student ☐ I have completed the Online Learning Readiness Rubric .
+I need sup pport in the following areas: □ I agree to check my school email at least twice a week to be informed d about my education. $\ \square$ I agree to maintain a study schedule and spend at least hours a a week on each online course. □ I agree to keep up with assignments, tests, and quizzes. $\hfill\Box$ I agree to communicate with my instructor regularly and whenever l have a problem. □ Other Parent/Guardian $\ \square$ My child has access to a computer with internet connection at home ☐ I can arrange for my child to have regular access to a computer with library, community center, or other location. internet connection at the local ☐ I request the school provide a computer or a place in school to access child's school day because I do not have access to a computer for respectively.
+0 1 $\ \square$ I acknowledge and understand that state testing is MANDATED and testing.
+Failure to have my student test means he/she will be withdrawn □ I agree to support my child's success in online learning by Checking and responding to emails from the school □ Setting up a study space □ Monitoring their progress Helping maintain their study schedule Encouraging them to communicate with the mentor and inst question or a problem. ructor whenever they have a We acknowledge that we have reviewed this agreement together and un nderstand our responsibilities.
+Student Date Parent Date